TimBrophy/report_analyser/README.md

 3. 8GB RAM in 1 zones for machine learning nodes
 4. 1GB RAM in 1 zone for Kibana

 Enable the .elser_model_2_linux-x86_64 model in the Trained Models section of Kibana.
-Most likely this will be a download and then deploy operation.
+Most likely this will be a download, and then deploy operation.

 I have also used the https://huggingface.co/ProsusAI/finbert model for sentiment analysis.
-You can change this if you want to but would need to update the pipeline configuration to leverage any new model.
+You can change this if you want to, but would need to update the pipeline configuration to leverage any new model.

 You need to download and deploy this model following the following Elastic documentation steps: https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-deploy-models.html